Eloitor/topology-filters-notes/src/definitions.md

 ---
-title: Definicions
+my-title: Definicions
 math: true
 number-sections: true
 ---

-# Filter definition and algebraic structure
+# Filter definition and ordered structure

 We will start defining filters and, then the elementary filter propositions will be proved by the usual way and by Lean.